marius815/dnjs/README.md

 # dnjs

 Node 8 built using the docker:latest image.
-Shamefully adapted from node's official Dockerfile to get up and running.
+Shamelessly adapted from node's official Dockerfile to get up and running.